bscharenberg/scout/README.md

 ## License

 MIT.
 Fork it, adapt it, use it.
-If you build something with it, I'd genuinely like to hear about it.
+If you build something with it, tell me!
+I'd genuinely like to hear about it.